chendelin1982/INTisp/README.md

 ## Installation

-To install webister all you have to type is:
+To install IntISP all you have to type is:
 ```sh
 $ sudo make everything
 ```